 I initially came across Kiyosumi-Shirakawa while researching cafés in Tokyo.
-It turns out that the neighbourhood is often referred to as “Coffee Town”, as there is quite an abundance of coffee shops and roasters there.
-Naturally, I had to go there.
-Seconds after leaving the subway station, I found out that there is so much more to the area than just coffee.
+The neighbourhood is often referred to as “Coffee Town”.Seconds after leaving the subway station, I found out that there is so much more to the area than just coffee.
 Here are some impressions from and things to do in Kiyosumi-Shirakawa.

 Kiyosumi-Shirakawa belongs to the old Shitamachi neighbourhoods of Tokyo.
 These are those areas located in the Eastern parts of the metropolis, where merchants and artisans have been living since Edo times.
 Today the neighbourhood is mostly made up of warehouses and post-war buildings – blame the Great Kanto Earthquake of 1923 and the Air Raids during WW2.
 So it does not have an old-town atmosphere like Yanaka, another, more preserved Shitamachi neighbourhood.
 But, it does have its unique vibe.

 It’s quite a contrast to the bustling areas in Western Tokyo or nearby Ginza.
 There are no skyscrapers or large commercial complexes.
 Instead, amidst the residential buildings and warehouses, you will find beautiful gardens, quaint Buddhist temples and Shinto shrines.
 But what is most remarkable, is the tight-knit community of specialist stores and small boutiques.
 Some are coffee-related, others dedicate themselves to fashion or craftsmanship.
 But the small business owners in the area do have one thing in common: they are not rivals.
 Instead, support each other in their business endeavours.
 You can feel this support and community when you explore Kiyosumi-Shirakawa, as it results in a very relaxed overall vibe of the area.